mpease7/run_for_it/README.md

 # run_for_it
-code for the dice game run for it
+An implementation of the dice game Run For It

+Language: Python